FINNGEN/qc_imputation/README.md

 QC/imputation pipeline imputation.wdl inputs

 ```
-    "qc_imputation.docker" docker image to use
+    "qc_imputation.docker" docker image to use in QC tasks
+    "qc_imputation.imputation.docker" docker image to use in imputation tasks
     "qc_imputation.name": name of the run, e.g. r10_affy
-    "qc_imputation.run_imputation": true/false, whether to run also imputation or only QC
+    "qc_imputation.run_imputation": true/false, whether to run also imputation or only QC - best to first set this to false and check that the QC is fine before running imputation
-    "qc_imputation.chip_qc": true/false, whether this is chip QC or not (e.g. whether to remove variants not in panel)
     "qc_imputation.imputation.force_impute_variants": location of a list of variants to force imputation of even if they otherwise pass QC (can be an empty file),
     "qc_imputation.snpstats.run_joint_qc": true/false, whether to run joint qc across all batches or not
     "qc_imputation.batch_qc.check_ssn_sex": true/false, whether to check sex against provided list of social security number based sex